tardate/LittleArduinoProjects/playground/ATtinyProgrammingShield/README.md

 # #253 ATtinyProgrammingShield

-a custom ATtiny programming shield for Arduino ISP
+A custom ATtiny programming shield for use with Arduino ISP

 ![Build](./assets/ATtinyProgrammingShield_build.jpg?raw=true)